TIBCOSoftware/snappydata/docs/jobs.md

   /** Snappy uses this as an entry point to execute Snappy jobs. **/ def runSnappyJob(sc: SnappyContext, jobConfig: Config): Any

-  /** SnappyData calls this function to validate the job input and reject invalid job requests **/ def isValidJob(sc: SnappyContext, config: Config): SnappyJobValidation }
+  /** TIBCO ComputeDB calls this function to validate the job input and reject invalid job requests **/ def isValidJob(sc: SnappyContext, config: Config): SnappyJobValidation }
 ```